- Authenticate to the package registry

 -

-with your project ID, found on the project overview page. - Replace
+with the project ID from the project overview page. -

-with a deploy token, group access token, project access token, or personal access token.
+with your deploy token, group access token, project access token, or personal access token.

 Before configuring the registry URL, it’s important to understand the scope of different configuration methods: